 The coronavirus pandemic has disrupted the daily lives of millions of people, altering working patterns, lifestyle choices and consumer habits.

-jointly undertaken by Harvard Business School and New York University surveyed the digital communications habits of more than three million users, discovering how the workday has changed during the ongoing COVID-19 outbreak.
+A study jointly undertaken by Harvard Business School and New York University surveyed the digital communications habits of more than three million users, discovering how the workday has changed during the ongoing COVID-19 outbreak.
 Contrary to the worries expressed by employers that productivity would dip, the working day increased by an average of 8.2 percent (48.5 minutes), alongside a short term increase in email activity and a 12.9 percent increase in the number of meetings per week.
 Furthermore, people were logging into work at unusual hours, undoubtedly due to the necessity of balancing work with unprecedented childcare responsibilities.

 Leisure time has also changed, in turn making lasting changes to people’s behaviour.